 Economics is the study of the allocation of scare resources between competing uses

-Keeping up-to-date with current affairs is essential for Economics and we expect students to regularly read newspapers and magazines such as the Economist and watch programmes such as Newsnight.
-We also teach students to articulate their ideas and to distinguish between facts, bias and opinion allowing them to put forward persuasive arguments and view economic issues from multiple perspectives.
+Keeping up-to-date with current affairs is essential for Economics and we expect students to read newspapers and magazines such as the Economist and watch programmes such as Newsnight as often as they can.
+Students must learn to articulate their ideas and distinguish between facts, bias and opinion.
+We also teach them how to put forward persuasive arguments and examine economic issues from multiple perspectives.

 Why study A level Economics?

 Possibly without realising it you are already an active part of the global economic system: whether you are buying clothes that cost 50 percent more than their manufacturing cost, lamenting the price of petrol, paying more for flights at the weekends, not getting paid enough for your weekend job, employing someone else to do your homework, avoiding your taxes or wondering just why some people are far richer than you.
 Well, what better way to stay afloat, get ahead or help others than by studying economics?